You can listen to the podcast and read the show notes here.

 Gavin Pickin: Oh yes.[crosstalk 00:16:40] service your addictions for swag and espresso all day long.

-Michael Smith: Is there a networking event?
-I heard there’s a happy box?
+Michaela Light: Is there a networking event?
+I heard there's a happy box?

 Luis Majano: Yes, we actually have two networking events that the workshop day we actually have rented out a which is in walking distance, so we have the full place to ourselves to just go there and eat and drink something.
 The first day the steeper workshop dinner, and then the next day is our big, big event that we always do, we always do a mariachi style themed event, so here in Texas we can go even bigger than in Minneapolis.
 In Minneapolis it was a task to find mariachi, but here a big surprise, let me put it that way.

-Michael Smith: All right.
+Michaela Light: All right.

 Luis Majano: Happy box event here will definitely be grand.

-Michael Smith: Anything else we should know about Into The Box before we close the interview?
+Michaela Light: Anything else we should know about Into The Box before we close the interview?

 Gavin Pickin: I was just gonna say that the networking is always a big part of conferences for me, so that's why we want to make sure that we have plenty of time built in just for people to sit around and ask questions and brainstorm and decompress, because we get a lot of good ideas and feedback when we attend other conferences, so we're looking forward to the same thing at Into The Box as well.